southsidedean/deploy-security-system-using-zoneminder/README.md

 ## Introduction

-When I moved into our house five years ago...
+When we moved into our house five years ago...

-In this tutorial, I'm not going to provide a step-by-step guide, as there are many variables, depending on your cameras, house and technical environment.
+In this tutorial, I'm not going to provide a step-by-step guide, because of the many variables, including cameras, house construction and technical concerns.
 I will point out the high-level considerations, where I ran into issues and will document any resources I used for the project in this repository.

 ***Let's go!***

 ## High-Level Thinking

 ### Hardware